 Where contact is extended as part of a plan to gradually return the child to the parents' care, the Placements with Parents Procedure should be followed.

 For foster carers providing short breaks, the foster carer must maintain contact as agreed in the Short Break Plan.

-Maintaining contact with siblings from both the same or different parents is reported by children to be one of their highest priorities (The Children Act 1989 Guidance and Regulations - Volume 2: Care Planning, Placement and Case Review (2015)).
-It is not always possible or appropriate to place sibling groups together.
-Where siblings cannot be placed together it requires the active involvement of all parties to facilitate contact between them.
+Maintaining contact with brothers and sisters is reported by children to be one of their highest priorities (The Children Act 1989 Guidance and Regulations - Volume 2: Care Planning, Placement and Case Review).
+When it is not possible for brothers and sisters to be placed together, all parties much actively facilitate ongoing contact between them.

 The primary focus of the assessment of this issue will be the safety and welfare of the child.